25+ Vegan Thanksgiving Recipes

 Plant-based Thanksgiving Mains

 What to serve as a main?
-I’m not gonna lie…I still really like a Tofurkey (nostalgia wins!) but I’ve recently upgraded to the Very Good Butcher Roast Beast.
+I’m not gonna lie…I still really like a Tofurkey (nostalgia wins!) but I also like the Very Good Butcher Roast Beast.
 For something impressive, the Mushroom Wellington from my friend Tori’s book Fraiche Food Full Hearts (disclosure: affiliate link!) is amazing.

 Looking for something non-traditional but super cozy?
 Try the options below!